gluckgluckwasserbauch/wallpaper-the-window-of-dreams/README.md

 * Post-Processing in Darktable (the editing files are in this repo too, so you can tweak it yourself)
 ## Copyright
 You can use, share and tweak it how you want, but are not allowed to make money out of my work.
 Credit my work if you can :)

+## More
+Check out my other repos with wallpapers and color schemes!